 In general, surgical reconstruction is uncommon in a torn PCL except in the following circumstances:

-• a grade 3 injury with symptoms of instability
+• A grade 3 injury with symptoms of instability

-• a grade 3 injury with other injuries such as posterolateral corner or LCL tear
+• A grade 3 injury with other injuries such as posterolateral corner or LCL tear

 PCL reconstruction is technically more complex than the more common ACL reconstruction and needs at least 12 months of rehab.